 If one forgot V'al Hanissim at the appropriate place in Bentching, he may still recite it if he did not yet say Hashem's name at the end of that Brachah.
-After that point, he should recite it as a Harachamon, as per the Nusach printed in many Siddurim and Birkonim.
+After that point, he should recite it as a Harachamon, as per the Nusach printed in the Siddur.